Art of Chinese Calligraphy

 "Can you draw my name in Chinese symbols on the rice paper?"

 1. The Chinese written language is called "characters (or scripts)."
-Chinese characters are made up of strokes, section headings, and radicals.
-There are no symbols in current Chinese writing.
+Chinese characters are made up of strokes, section headers, and radicals.
+The current Kai Shu (Standard Style) or the typed characters are not called symbols by Chinese.

-The ancient Chinese scripts were hieroglyph or pictograph.
+Some of the ancient Chinese scripts were hieroglyph or pictograph.
 Hieroglyphics is a system of writing where each character (called hieroglyph or pictograph) corresponds to a word or a part of a complex word.
-All oldest writing systems were hieroglyphic.
-Alphabets were invented much later.
+Most oldest writing systems were hieroglyphic.
+Alphabets were invented later.
 Textbooks in China and Taiwan never call the Chinese written language "symbols."
-The misnomer of "Chinese symbols" are widely spread on most commercial websites and many Chinese calligraphy websites in English (except Chinese language websites), and in the West.
-Since Chinese characters and calligraphy art have existed for at least 4,500 years, Chinese people do not draw symbols to communicate.
+The misnomer of "Chinese symbols" are widely spread on most commercial websites and many Chinese calligraphy websites in English (except Chinese language websites) and in the West.
+Since Chinese characters and calligraphic art have existed for at least 4,500 years, Chinese people do not draw symbols to communicate.

 A hieroglyph is a character of a logographic or partly logographic writing system.
 The term originally referred to the Egyptian hieroglyphs, but is also applied to the ancient Cretan Luwian, Mayan and Mi'kmaq scripts, and also to some of ancient Chinese characters.
 Each hieroglyphic character represents a common object from their day.

-While the Japanese learned calligraphy and paper making from China, their paper is somewhat similar to Shuan Paper.
-There are indeed many Japanese masters who deeply resent their paper to be called "rice paper" whereas if a Westerner goes to China and asks for "米紙" the Chinese will most likely have no idea.
+While some countries learned calligraphy and paper making from China, their paper is somewhat similar to Shuan Paper.
+There are indeed many masters in those countries who deeply resent their paper to be called "rice paper" whereas if a Westerner goes to China and asks for "米紙" the Chinese will most likely have no idea.

-IMHO, if a Westerner prefers to call Shuan Paper "rice paper" for convenience's sake, s/he may eventually form a habit in learning the profound Chinese brush arts without distinguishing the original and true techniques, methodologies, philosophy... from many prevalent misconceptions already widespread, just for the sake of "convenience."
-(The so-called "rice paper" in sheets or especially rolls sold in many non-Chinese art stores outside Asia is usually not the "rice paper" or Shuan Paper.
+If a Westerner prefers to call Shuan Paper "rice paper" for convenience's sake, s/he may eventually form a habit in learning the profound Chinese brush arts without distinguishing the original and true techniques, methodologies, and philosophy from many prevalent misconceptions already widespread - just for the sake of "convenience."
+(The so-called "rice paper" in sheets or especially rolls sold in many non-Chinese art stores outside Asia is usually not the "rice paper" or Shuan Paper that Chinese use to practice calligraphy and painting with brush and ink.
 They are the so-called "cotton paper" which is not made of cotton.
-It's mostly used in mounting Chinese arts and crafts and its quality for practicing Chinese brush arts cannot be compared to that of Shuan Paper.)
+"Cotton paper" is mostly used in mounting Chinese arts and crafts and it's usually not suitable for practicing certain Chinese calligraphy and painting styles.)

-3. Symbols are drawn and characters (words) are written.
+In Chinese, we say "we are writing Chinese" rather than "we are painting or drawing Chinese."
 For Chinese calligraphers, literally, we are "writing" the characters.
 Technically, we are "carving" the characters with the soft brush to some extent.
 Mentally, we are "projecting" the images of characters beautifully from our mind.
-Many Chinese brush painting masters often proclaim they are "writing objects" with brushes since most of the Chinese brush painting techniques were derived from the methodologies of Chinese calligraphy brushstrokes.
+Many Chinese brush painting masters often proclaim they are "writing objects" or "writing" bamboos with brushes since most of the Chinese brush painting techniques were derived from the methodologies of Chinese calligraphy brushstrokes.
 As a matter of fact, many Chinese teachers and parents strongly forbid children to "draw" or "paint" a Chinese calligraphy character instead of "writing" it.
 The mentalities and techniques in writing and painting are different.
-It would also be inappropriate to say Chinese "lettering" or "printing or hand painting" Chinese words in calligraphy.
+It is also inappropriate to say Chinese "lettering" or "printing or hand painting Chinese words" while we are using brushes and ink for calligraphy.

 (Back to Home)